 Breakpoint chlorination is an excellent polish, removing virtually all ammonia and beneficially sanitizing the water.
-However, it requires appropriate safety training and equipment and chlorine consumption is directly proportional to ammonia mass, so for some wastewaters it can require large, expensive quantities of chlorine.
+However, it requires appropriate safety training and equipment, and chlorine consumption is directly proportional to ammonia mass, so for some wastewaters, it can require large, expensive quantities of chlorine.

-Because of relatively high operating costs but low capital costs, it is best suited for low ammonia levels (e.g. < 50 mg/L NH3) or low flow rates (i.e. < 10 m3/day), especially when the need is periodic (e.g. 10% of the year).
+Because of relatively high operating costs, but low capital costs, it is best suited for low ammonia levels (e.g. < 50 mg/L NH3) or low flow rates (i.e. < 10 m3/day), especially when the need is periodic (e.g. 10% of the year).

-Contact us with your ammonia wastewater chemistry, flow rates, and treatment goals for an options assessment today.
+Contact us with your ammonia wastewater chemistry, flow rates, and treatment goals to learn more.